ejrbuss/type-mark/docs/api.md

 ##### Usage

 There are a variety of ways we might use this new test.
-For simple patterns we can use the standard api.
+For simple patterns we can use the standard API.

 ```js
 > type('aaaab').re(/a+b/)